 US Naval Historical Center

-Orizaba 61k Orizaba (AP-24) off Norfolk Navy Yard, Portsmouth, Virginia, 29 October 1941.
+89k USS Orizaba (AP-24) off Norfolk Navy Yard, Portsmouth, Virginia, 29 October 1941.
 She appears to be painted in Camouflage Measure 12 (Graded System).

-Orizaba 88k Orizaba (AP-24) foreground, steams in convoy with other troopships and an oiler, in the Atlantic Ocean, 27 July 1943.
+Orizaba 88k USS Orizaba (AP-24) foreground, steams in convoy with other troopships and an oiler, in the Atlantic Ocean, 27 July 1943.

 US National Archives photo # 80-G-54532, a US Navy photo now in the collections of the US National Archives.